zaramedunjanin/TEZ-website/README.md

 ## Note

-This website was a group project for an university exam.
+This website was a group project for a university exam.
 Other contributors are: Emin Mulaimović and Tarik Ajanović